Dynamical stability and filamentary instability in holographic conductors: Dynamical stability in the conducting phase

 \subsection{Inhomogeneous perturbations: spatial instability}

 Now, we consider inhomogeneous perturbations with finite wavenumber $k_{\perp}$ perpendicular to the electric field and current.
-As mentioned previously, in the multi-valued region near the critical electric fields the background solutions of the lower-$J$ branch have the instability resulting from the pure-imaginary mode for the homogeneous perturbations.
-Figure~\ref{fig:oi-k} shows the imaginary part of frequency \(\omega_I\) for the pure-imaginary mode as functions of \(k_{\perp}\) for the several points on the \(E\)-\(J\) curve at \(\pi T / m = 1.0000\).
-Since $k_{\perp} = 0$ means the homogeneous perturbations, the electric currents $J/m^3=1.2333\times 10^{-4}$, $1.2277\times 10^{-3}$, and $6.6126\times 10^{-3}$ represent an unstable solution on the lower branch, marginal one on the turning point, and stable one on the upper branch, respectively.
+As mentioned above, in the multivalued region near the critical electric fields the background solutions of the lower-$J$ branch have instability, resulting from the pure-imaginary mode for the homogeneous perturbations.
+Figure \ref{fig:oi-k} shows the imaginary part of frequency \(\omega_I\) for the pure-imaginary mode as functions of \(k_{\perp}\) for several points on the $E$--$J$ curve at \(\pi T / m = 1.0000\).
+Because $k_{\perp} = 0$ means the homogeneous perturbations, the electric currents $J/m^3=1.2333\times 10^{-4}$, $1.2277\times 10^{-3}$, and $6.6126\times 10^{-3}$ represent an unstable solution on the lower branch, marginal one on the turning point, and stable one on the upper branch, respectively.
 We observe \(\omega_I\) decreases as \(k_{\perp}\) increases for each $J$.
-In particular, \(\omega_I\) can go across zero at a specific wavenumber \(k_{\perp} = k_{\perp}^c\) even if \(\omega_I\) is positive at \(k_{\perp}=0\), i.e., the homogeneous perturbation is a growing mode.
-It means that this system becomes unstable against perturbations below a critical wavenumber, and this instability is long-wavelength one.
+In particular, \(\omega_I\) can go across zero at a specific wavenumber \(k_{\perp} = k_{\perp}^c\) even if \(\omega_I\) is positive at \(k_{\perp}=0\), i.e., the homogeneous perturbation is a growing mode, meaning that our system becomes unstable against perturbations below a critical wavenumber, and this instability is a long-wavelength instability.
 We can find such \(k_{\perp}^c\) for the background solutions on the lower branch which has positive \(\omega_I\) when \(k_{\perp}=0\).
-Since the perturbative solution can be both static and inhomogeneous with specific length-scale \(1/k_{\perp}^c\), the existence of \(k_{\perp}^c\) implies that the system has also inhomogeneous nonlinear solutions such that the current density is spatially modulated (figure~\ref{fig:intro}).
+Because the perturbative solution can be both static and inhomogeneous with a specific length scale, \(1/k_{\perp}^c\), the existence of \(k_{\perp}^c\) implies that the system also has inhomogeneous nonlinear solutions such that the current density is spatially modulated (figure \ref{fig:intro}).

 Figure \ref{fig:k-J} shows relations between \(k_{\perp}^c\) and \(J\) at various temperatures.
-For \(\pi T/m \geq 1.0796\), \(k_{\perp}^c\) becomes multi-valued to \(J/m^3\) because there are two unstable solutions for given \(J/m^3\) in the \(E\)-\(J\) curves.
-The endpoints where \(k_{\perp}^c=0\) correspond to the first turning points for each temperatures.
-In the vicinity of \(J=0\), \(k_{\perp}^c\) blows up.
-It means that this instability will extend to any short length-scale toward the critical embedding solutions.
+For \(\pi T/m \geq 1.0796\), \(k_{\perp}^c\) becomes multivalued to \(J/m^3\) because there are two unstable solutions for given \(J/m^3\) in the $E$--$J$ curves.
+The endpoints where \(k_{\perp}^c=0\) correspond to the first turning points for each temperature (figure \ref{fig:turnplot}).
+In the vicinity of \(J=0\), \(k_{\perp}^c\) blows up, meaning that this instability will extend to any short length-scale toward the critical embedding solutions.